mi32dogs/silverstripe-seo-images/README.md

 This module automatically optimise, compress and generates an WebP images from both uploaded as well as any resampled (cropped, scaled etc) images in SilverStripe.

 Images (JPG, PNG & GIF) are automatically optimised, provided you have the correct binaries installed (see "Installation" below) and it also generates WebP images for all optimized and compressed (JPG & PNG) images.
-More Information about webp images [https://developers.google.com/speed/webp/](https://developers.google.com/speed/webp/)
+It also adds  More Information about webp images [https://developers.google.com/speed/webp/](https://developers.google.com/speed/webp/)

 The module overrides the default `FlysystemAssetStore` to first optimise the image before adding the image to the store, then if the image is a JPG or PNG it will create a WebP image.
 It works transparently.